Why Construction Science at the University of Oklahoma? Emmilea, Herman and Reajina tell their stories.

 All Construction Science students have the option of taking the Associate Constructor Exam in their final year, prior to graduation (The Division will subsidize the cost of the exam).
 OU students have consistently scored above the national average on this exam.

-For more information about the construction science undergraduate program, contact David Kyncl at email@example.com.
+For more information about majoring or minoring in Construction Science contact David Kyncl at: email@example.com

 Construction Management Special Studies